Jewish Federation of Fort Wayne · Est. 1921

 Rosh Chodesh Community Dinners

 Open to all Jewish Women.
 Whether you’ve lived here 30 years or just moved to Fort Wayne, there is a seat at the table.
+We took care of the details.
+You take care of the tab.

 Every 3rd Wednesday